common-workflow-language/user_guide/src/faq.md

 ## How do I specify when network access is required?

 In CWL v1.1 and above, you need to specify when network access is required by including the `NetworkAccess` requirement.
-Below is an example using `Curl` where the network access requirement is used.
+Below is an example using `curl` where the network access requirement is used.

 The `networkAccess` value is set to `true` which indicates that the tool must be able to make outgoing connections to network resources.

 ```
 cwlVersion: v1.2